We Could Really Use Your Help

 Yes — but none of that money stays local.
-Your $60-84 membership fee is collected locally but is sent directly to National BSA.
-They use that for research and development; marketing, training materials, and national high adventure camps in New Mexico, Minnesota, Florida, and West Virginia.
+Your membership fee is collected locally but is sent directly to National BSA.
+They use that for research and development; marketing, training materials, and national high adventure camps.

 What about my Pack or Troop dues?

-Right again — your Pack or Troop probably collects dues for their annual expenses too.
+Your Pack or Troop collects dues for their annual expenses too.
 Things like outings, awards, equipment, activities, food, transportation, and materials.
 This money stays with the Pack or Troop.
 So 100% of your dues either go to National BSA or stay in your Pack or Troop.
 None of that benefits the Long Beach Area Council who provides the opportunity to be a Scout in this area as well as support, activity and training programs.

 Among the council’s many important functions are: